Humanities Department

 History Competitions

-Our Secondary Two students take part in the Historical Scene Investigation and Prove It!
-Contest, both organised by the National Library Board and supported by the Ministry of Education.
-In both inter-school competitions, our students put their historical inquiry and research skills to the test, researching on topics such as past pandemics or the significance of events that happened in Singapore after the Second World War.
-Students will present their findings through creative end products such as animations, videos, posters, or even as a skit.
-They also get the opportunity to hone their public speaking skills by presenting their findings to their schoolmates during morning assembly.
-In 2024, our students clinched the Gold Award (Top 10 Teams) in the Prove It!
-Contest and two teams earned the Silver Award in the Historical Scene Investigation.
+Our Secondary Two students take part in the Historical Scene Investigation and Prove It! contests, both organised by the National Library Board and supported by the Ministry of Education.
+In these inter-school competitions, students apply their historical inquiry and research skills to investigate topics such as past pandemics or the significance of events that shaped Singapore after the Second World War.
+They present their findings through creative end products such as animations, videos, posters, or skits, and hone their public speaking skills by sharing their work with peers during morning assembly.